 arm in a spiral galaxy and the perpendicular to the direction of

 the galactic center; it gives a measure of how tightly the spiral arms

 of a galaxy are wound.

-- The angle between the direction of a magnetic field and a particle's
+- In the case of charged particle moving in a magnetic field, the pitch angle is the angle between the direction of a magnetic field and a particle's

 spiral trajectory in this field; in a non-uniform magnetic field, it